Do you have a plan for your knitting this year?

 Socks, socks and more socks!
 I love them, I love making them, I love stashing yarn for them!
 They might just be my favorite things to knit on the entire planet.
 I’ve tried patterned socks, and lace socks, and only plain vanilla socks will do for me.
 There is nothing more pleasing than having a drawer full of brand new hand knitted socks to start the winter season.
 Nothing!
 (Well, a few bottles of Scotch whisky laying around is a good thing too.
 For medicinal purposes, of course.)

 This handy Sock Knitting List printable helped me to decide which yarn I wanted to utilize this year by listing each colorway.
 And, well I included a spot for the pattern reference and the recipient for your benefit.
 (I only make socks for me;-)

 Knitting Project List

 As much as I love knitting, my skills aren’t stellar.
 Yet.
 There have been some things I’ve been meaning to try, like intarsia knitting.
 So, I designed the Knitting Project List to make a note of some of the things I’d like to try this year.
 Another example is dyeing my own sock yarn.
 I purchased naked yarn at least two years ago, and still haven’t tried it.
 I hope that writing it down and having it handy will jog my memory and inspire me to try the new things and learn some new knitting skills.

-Enjoy the printable!
-I hope you love it;-) And thanks for stopping by, hope to see you again soon!
+All the printables shown above can be downloaded from my FREE printables library.
+I hope you love them;-) And thanks for stopping by, hope to see you again soon!